badgerherald/donate/readme.md

 For convience, docker-compose can be used to run a local WordPress instance.

 Steps:
+1. copy dev.env to .env and define your stripe credentials
-1. Install docker and docker-compose
+2. Install docker and docker-compose
-2. Run `docker-compose up`
+3. Run `docker-compose up`
-3. Navigate to http://localhost:8000 in a browser
+4. Navigate to http://localhost:8000 in a browser
-4. Follow the steps to install a fresh WordPress site (use any name, user, password)
+5. Follow the steps to install a fresh WordPress site (use any name, user, password)
-5. Enable the WordPress theme donate-test
+6. Enable the WordPress theme donate-test